 For those of us who enjoy international cuisine, eating local specialties while traveling is the best of two worlds.
 Meals don’t always have to be in fine dining establishments where pricing can be astronomical – you can relish terrific flavors from a food cart, on a picnic, or from the local supermarket.

-Below are some tips on how to make the most of feasting in foreign countries while taking home some adventuresome memories.
+Below are some tips on how to make the most of feasting internationally while taking home some adventuresome memories.

 Eat at the counter